gardner-lab/labpy/README.md

         BIRDID is the bird ID
         BOXID is the box ID
         DESTINATION PATH is the path where the data is pumped out

-        Each bird should be intered in on a seperate line, seperated by ~20 minutes, to assue jobs don't accumulate in the cue.
+        Each bird should be entered in on a different line, separated by ~20 minutes, to assure jobs don't accumulate in the cue.

         A log file, to be emailed daily right before midnight, can be exported as well:

  ```
   59 23 * * * python /PY_PATh/lappy/send_log_file.py example@example.edu
  ```